107th Engineer Battalion: War on terror and present day

-In July 2016 soldiers of the 107th Engineer Battalion were activated to respond to an emergency declaration by Michigan's Governor Rick Snyder.
+In July 2016 soldiers of the 107th Engineer Battalion were activated to respond to an emergency declaration by Michigan governor Rick Snyder.
 The unit was tasked with assisting road crews with repairing damage done by a storm which washed out several roads.

 Training

 Like many National Guard units the Battalion's companies are highly autonomous, being stationed at different locations, having their own training schedules, and having their own specialties, sapper, vertical, or horizontal construction.
 The unit usually conducts training at Camp Grayling Michigan, Fort McCoy Wisconsin, or Camp Ripley Minnesota, with each company possibly attending a different training site and training at different times.
 The combat engineer units often train closely with EOD squads.
 Moreover, the companies have deployed independently in recent years and not as a whole battalion; however, often soldiers are command directed to another deploying company in order to strengthen its numbers.
 Moreover, soldiers are often sent on individual training, engineers of the unit are often required to go to EOCA training and may be selected to attend the Sapper Leadership Course to earn a Sapper Tab while medics are required to attend a yearly refresher course to keep their knowledge current.
 The headquarters company also has a large support staff of mechanics, medics, cooks, and clerks that assists the companies.

 Being located in the Upper Peninsula of Michigan the medics of the unit also have the responsibility of conducting yearly vaccinations and exams as medical units are not available for the job.
 Due to its remote location the unit often lacks certain specialties as few people want to transfer to the region, for example the 1431st Engineer Company lacked a senior medic for 3 years after their 2009 deployment and the E6 position had to be filled by an E4 veteran from the unit's Afghanistan deployment until a senior NCO could be found.
 Likewise the Battalion headquarters functioned without a Medical Officer or a CBRN Specialist for several years.